Bushnell Days: Bushnell General Military Hospital

 During the years Bushnell operated, over 13,000 veterans were treated there.
 It functioned as a self-contained city, with its own waste treatment, utilities, fire department, laundry, carpenter’s shop, water wells (though some water also came from Brigham City), recreation center, theaters, chapel, kitchens, mess hall, brace shop, pharmacy, surgical ward, dentist, and train station.

-The hospital gained nationwide and even worldwide importance for the penicillin trials conducted there, and it was also important for the advancements in prosthetics achieved in its brace shop.
+The hospital gained nationwide and even worldwide importance for the penicillin trials conducted there.
+It was also significant for the advancements in prosthetics achieved in its brace shop.
 Local doctors at the University of Utah contributed to the work done at Bushnell, and doctors at Bushnell took their knowledge to other local doctors and populations, so each group benefited from the presence of the other.
 In addition to these broad impacts, the thousands of men and women who worked or recovered at Bushnell Hospital were changed by its impact on their lives.